chaitra-bhandari/TransformerRag/UI-RAG/docs/architecture.rst

          ↓
     Generated results as JSON
          ↓
-     Json used to fill documents
+    JSON used to fill documents
          ↓
     Return to user